Are Etsy ads worth it?

 As an Etsy seller, you can run two types of ads.
 I will discuss both.

 Onsite ads promote your shop and listings on the Etsy website and mobile app.

-Etsy also displays your listings prominently on shoppers’ Etsy search results.
+Etsy also displays your listings prominently on shoppers’ search results.
 The platform displays your listings based on search quality and listing relevance—among other factors.

 Etsy sellers pay for onsite ads to reach shoppers already browsing on Etsy.

 Source: Etsy Seller Handbook

 Offsite ads are listing ads on third-party platforms.
 Etsy takes a listing and promotes it on the marketplace’s official off-site ad channels.